huggingface/community-events/whisper-fine-tuning-event/README.md

 fine-tuning.
 These checkpoints achieve comparable performance to the large checkpoint, but can be trained much faster (and hence for much longer!).

+A complete guide to Whisper fine-tuning can be found in the blog post: [Fine-Tune Whisper with 🤗 Transformers](https://huggingface.co/blog/fine-tune-whisper).
+While it is not necessary to have read this blog post before fine-tuning Whisper, it is strongly advised in order that you understand the logic behind the fine-tuning code.

 There are three ways in which you can execute the fine-tuning code:
 1. [Python Script](#python-script)
 2. [Jupyter Notebook](#jupyter-notebook)